-These routes are required to be approved by the local board of education by the end of October and any revisions to the routes by the June board meeting.
+These routes are required to be approved by the local board of education by the end of October and any revisions to the routes by the June 30.

 What are eligible transportation miles?

 Eligible transportation miles are those miles traveled from where the bus is kept at night until it returns to the same location after the pupils have been returned home, as long as it is used only to transport pupils to and from school (at the beginning and ending of the regular school day).
-Eligible miles include handicapped summer school route miles, but do not include non-handicapped summer school route miles.
+Eligible miles include students with disabilities summer school route miles, but do not include non-disabled summer school route miles.
 Eligible transportation miles are eligible for state transportation aid (5 CSR 30-261.010 (4)(A)(1) and 5 CSR 30-261.040).

 What are ineligible transportation miles?

 All miles that are driven for any purpose other than transporting students to and from school during the regular school term are ineligible for state transportation aid.
 Non-disabled summer school routes, routes ran only to transport students who live less than one mile from school, non-disabled early childhood routes, field trips, athletic trips, and other extra-curricular activity trips are examples of ineligible miles.
 Miles traveled to rerun a route or part of a route to transport students participating in before-school or after-school activities or training (including remediation and extra-curricular) are also ineligible miles.
 All ineligible miles shall be recorded and subsequently reported on the Application for State Transportation Aid (5 CSR 30-261.010 (4)(A)(2) and 5 CSR 30-261.040 (3)(B)).